There is truly something magical about New Orleans Cuisine. The beautiful melding of so many influences and cultures makes for incredible dishes.

 Cajun Baked Shrimp

-But in the meantime, let’s make an amazing batch of the Classic Shrimp and Okra Gumbo!
+But in the meantime, let’s make an amazing batch of this Shrimp and Okra Gumbo!

 And when you do, be sure to take a photo, post it on Instagram, and tag @howtofeedaloon and hashtag #howtofeedaloon!